techidaily/site-windows11/source/_posts/optimizing-program-use-in-windows-via-right-click-options.md

 ## What to Do Before Tweaking the Registry Editor

  Before you go about making big changes to your Windows PC, it’s always a good idea to have some sort of backup in case things go wrong.
-To do that, we highly recommend reading our guide on[creating a system restore with Command Prompt](https://www.makeuseof.com/windows-create-restore-point-command-prompt-powershell/) .
-If you want, you can also read our other guide on[how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) if you want to have a copy of it somewhere.
+To do that, we highly recommend reading our guide on [creating a system restore with Command Prompt](https://www.makeuseof.com/windows-create-restore-point-command-prompt-powershell/) .
+If you want, you can also read our other guide on [how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) if you want to have a copy of it somewhere.

 ## How to Add a "Troubleshoot Compatibility" Option to the Context Menu With the Registry Editor